slgraham/wrap-n-zap/README.md

 When this happens, the native coins are first sent to the `wrapper` to be wrapped into an ERC20 token, and then the resulting tokens are transferred to the `zappee`.

+### The need for poke

+On the xDAI network, the xDAI bridge doesn't send an xDAI transaction when new DAI is bridged over from mainnet.
+Instead, it assigns the xDAI to the recipient via the coinbase/block reward, which does not trigger a contract's `receive()` or fallback function.
+Unfortunately, that breaks the end to end automation awesomeness of WrapNZap.

+We can, however, get around this problem with a public `poke` function that triggers the contract's balance to be wrapped and zapped.
+It of course requires an additional transaction, but it need not be the original sender.

 ## WrapNZap Factory

 This repo also includes a factory contract that simplifies the process for DAOs to deploy a WrapNZap contract of their own.
 A DAO -- or anybody working on behalf of the DAO -- can create a new WrapNZap instance with the DAO as the `zappee`.